JeFaisLeCafe/stepnet-apply/README.md

 <p>Email: <strong>johndoe@mail.com</strong></p>
 <p>Password: <strong>secret</strong></p>
 <p>and you can click "Log in"</p>
+<p>You can also create your own account, but you'll have to create a new Driver before accessin the index and show feature</p>
 <p>You're now on the homepage, and you have your token displayed.
 Copy/Paste it somewhere close!</p>
 <p>You're now ready to use the API!</p>